Strep throat is a disease that causes a sore throat (pharyngitis). It is an infection with a germ called Group A Streptococcus bacteria.

 Strep throat is spread by person-to-person contact with fluids from the nose or saliva.
 It commonly spreads among family or household members.

-Symptoms may be mild or severe.
-You will often start to feel sick about 2 to 5 days after you come in contact with the strep germ.
+Symptoms appear about 2 to 5 days after coming in contact with the strep germ.
+They may be mild or severe.

 Other symptoms may include:

 Some strains of strep throat can lead to a scarlet fever-like rash.
 The rash first appears on the neck and chest.
-Then it spreads over the body.
-It may feel like sandpaper.
+It may then spreads over the body.
+The rash may feel rough like sandpaper.

 Many other causes of sore throat may have the same symptoms.
-Your health care provider must do a test to diagnose strep throat and decide whether you need to take antibiotics.
+Your health care provider must do a test to diagnose strep throat and decide whether to prescribe antibiotics.

 A rapid strep test can be done in most health care provider offices.
-However, it can be negative even if you have strep.
+However, the test may be negative, even if strep is present.

-If the rapid strep test is negative and your health care provider still thinks you or your child may have strep, a throat swab can be tested (cultured) to see if strep grows from it.
-Results will take 1 to 2 days to come back.
+If the rapid strep test is negative and your health care provider still suspects that the strep virus is causing the sore throat, a throat swab can be tested (cultured) to see if strep grows from it.
+Results will take 1 to 2 days.

 Most sore throats are caused by viruses, not bacteria.

-Penicillin or amoxicillin is usually first tried.
-Antibiotics should be taken for 10 days, even though symptoms are usually gone after a few days.
+Penicillin or amoxicillin are most often the first drugs tried.
+Antibiotics should be taken for 10 days, even though symptoms are often gone within a few days.

 The following tips may help your sore throat feel better: